alig2039/projSqwk/README.md

 <img src="https://res.cloudinary.com/allan-gerald-sserwanga/image/upload/v1668250486/1_la1z8t.jpg">
 <img src="https://res.cloudinary.com/allan-gerald-sserwanga/image/upload/v1668253274/Screenshot_2022-11-12_143742_afjg6m.jpg">

--   Post status updates in text and media that can be seen by users that follow you.
+-   Post status updates in text and media.
 -   Like and Comment on other updates.
 -   Follow other users to see their posts and send them private messages.
 -   Responsive on all device sizes